wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/coaching/tdd_en.md

 I have successfully used Test Driven Development for a couple of years now.
 Especially for backend systems, where no pesky GUI is involved, it can work very well.

+### What I can do for you
 Depending on where you are with TDD, I can help you out in various ways:
 - Curious but don't know where to start?
-: I can give an example driven crash course to a meeting-room sized audience.
+: I can give a little crash course to a meeting-room sized audience.
 - Kind of into it but want do dive deeper?
-: I can pair up with your developers and get diving.
+: I can pair up with your developers and get diving, or we do a little workshop.
 - Have an area in your code where you are sure it does NOT work (but you would like it to)?
 : We can take it on together and see what we can learn.